iansinnott/webpack-base-project/README.md

 node dist/bundle.js
 ```

-At first glance it would seem that webpack merely added a bunch of unecessary code to our JS and spit it out.
-However we haven't yet used webpack for it's core purpose, which is moduel bundling.
+At first glance it would seem that Webpack merely added a bunch of unecessary code to our JS and spit it out.
+However we haven't yet used Webpack for it's core purpose, which is moduel bundling.
 We'll get into that in the next exercise.

 **NOTE:** Since the `dist/` directory will only contain compiled files you will likely want to ignore it in `.gitignore` so it doesn't cause unnecessary merge conflicts.

 ## Module Bundling

-That last section got webpack working, but it wasn't doing much.
+That last section got Webpack working, but it wasn't doing much.
 Let's create a real bundle.
 Create an `add.js` file in the same directory as `index.js`:

 ```js
 // add.js